spoonapps/docs/doc/reference/commands/rm.md

   -a, --all                  Remove all containers on the local machine
 ```

+Use the `-a` flag to remove all containers at one time.
+Note that this operation cannot be undone.

 ```
 # Remove a single container by specifying the ID
 > spoon rm f1ea9fe